 1. May Relieve Chronic Pain

 The use of kratom is increasing rapidly, especially in the United States for managing opioid withdrawal and pain (2).
 Kratom (leaves or powder) tea contains more than 40 active compounds.
-Mitragynine, a major alkaloid compound found in kratom, binds to opioid receptors in the brain and helps relieve chronic pain (4), (5).
+Mitragynine, a major alkaloid compoundi XA class of naturally occurring nitrogenous bases beneficial for humans as they have many medicinal and physiological uses. found in kratom, binds to opioid receptors in the brain and helps relieve chronic pain (4), (5).

 2. May Treat Depression And Anxiety